JaimeChavarriaga/gitbook-template/README.md

 ## How to install it ?

+If you want to edit the book using the [Gitbook Editor](https://www.gitbook.com/editor), you only need to clone the repository.
+You may create a new book in the editor using the resulting Git repository.

-To deploy the book in a Github-Pages website, you must change the URL for the repository in the ``package.json`` file.
+To deploy the book in a [Github-Pages website](https://pages.github.com/), you must change the URL for the repository in the ``package.json`` file.

-- Check the name of the repository in the Github.
+- Check the URL of the repository in the Github.
-- Replace the name of the repository.
+- Replace the URL of the repository.
 By default, it is "noname/noname.git"

 ## How to run it ?

 The project includes a set of commands that can be used to automate part of the process.

-- To install or update the Gitbook plugins, if required.
+- **To install or update the Gitbook plugins**

   ```
-  $ npm book:prepare
+  $ npm run book:prepare
   ```

-- To preview the book.
-It runs a webserver where you can review the book while you are writing.
+- **To preview the book.** It runs a webserver where you can review the book while you are writing.
 Any change in the book is displayed immediately.

   ```
-  $ npm book:watch
+  $ npm run book:watch
   ```

-- To create the book (in Windows)
+- **To create the book** (in Windows)

   ```
-  $ npm book:build
+  $ npm run book:build
   ```

-- To publish the book in a Github-Pages website (in Windows)
+- **To publish the book in a Github-Pages website** (in Windows)

   ```
-  $ npm book:publish
+  $ npm run book:publish
   ```

-- To create the book (in Linux)
+- **To create the book** (in Linux)

   ```
-  $ npm book:build-linux
+  $ npm run book:build-linux
   ```

-- To publish the book in a Github-Pages website (in Linux)
+- **To publish the book in a Github-Pages website** (in Linux)

   ```
-  $ npm book:publish-linux
+  $ npm run book:publish-linux
   ```